awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

     :exclamation:The following steps **will not** work if Ubuntu is selected.

 1. Once the Cloud9 environment starts, follow [these steps](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize) to resize the disk.
-Create the `resize.sh` file and run `sh resize.sh 40` to extend the disk to 40GiB.
+Create the `resize.sh` file and run `bash resize.sh 40` to extend the disk to 40GiB.

 1.  _Pre-requisites_ (only needs be run once and the environment will reboot) - Open a new Terminal window and run these commands: